gae-init/gae-init-docs/main/templates/guide/guide.md

 deploying your app.
 If you want to see the effects without deploying feel free to temporarily set `PRODUCTION=True` in your `config.py`.
-Be aware of the fact that the minified files don't auto-update though, so you need to re-run the minification if you change something.
+Be aware of the fact that the minified files don't auto-update though, so you need to re-run the minification if you change something in your scripts or styles.

-Last but not least `./run.py -C` will clean up your libs installed with node and bower.
-The next start of `./run.py -s` will reinstall them, so this can also be used to update your js libs.
-Also see the [Node.js](#node), [Bower](#bower) and [add a new / update/reinstall js lib(s)](#new_js_lib) sections below.
+Last but not least `./run.py -C` will clean up and reinstall all the local tools and libraries that were downloaded via Node and Bower to their latest versions.
+This should be used whenever you want to update your 3rd party libraries and tools.
+See also the [Node.js](#node), [Bower](#bower) and [add a new / update/reinstall js lib(s)](#new_js_lib) sections below.

 For completeness: